 Examples of our support and financing abound.

 Between 2006 and 2012, we provided Gulf Air with financing of BD 475 million [US$ 1,263 million] and implemented restructuring initiatives to improve its operational efficiencies, strengthening its competitive position as the leading airline for timely, short-haul flights.
 This led to a reduction in the airline’s operating losses by 86% from BD 184 million [US$ 489 million] in 2012 to BD 31 million [US$ 82 million] in 2015.
 Including government subsidies, Gulf Air’s net income changed from a loss of BD 81 million [US$ 215 million] in 2012 to a net profit of BD 66 million [US$ 176 million] in 2015.

 We have supported the expansion plans of some of the country’s key industrial players…

 We helped enhance Alba’s production capacity through an efficiency programme implemented in 2014 and supported the development of its Line 6 expansion plan.
-Due to operate in 2019, this enlargement will make Alba the largest single site aluminium smelter in the world.
+This enlargement that started operation in 2019, makes Alba the largest single site aluminium smelter in the world.
 With a strategic focus on the country’s downstream aluminium industry we supported the development a new re-melt facility designed to develop GARMCO’s metal recycling capability and increase the company’s production capacity of aluminium slabs by 150%.

 We’ve also established a number of important joint ventures.
 Our partnership with Mueller Industries, US and Cayan Ventures, Saudi Arabia has led to the establishment of the first regional copper tube manufacturing facility in Bahrain – Mueller Middle East.